 - Cleaning fluids

-- Any products that labelled with danger, hazardous or poison
+- Any products that labeled with danger, hazardous, or poison

 Commercial hazardous wastes include:

 - Grease trap waste produced by commercial cooking

 - Lead-containing wastes

 Hazardous waste must be disposed of with special care to prevent animal health risks and environmental harm.

 Following are the characteristics to be aware of:

 Ignitability: Easy to catch on fire.
 Example- methanol, ethanol, benzene, etc.

 Corrosivity: Usually acids or bases and are capable of corroding metal containers.
 Example- hydrochloric acid, nitric acid, sodium hydroxide solution, etc.